Maintaining without updating translations

 'texinfo-show-structure)))

-• Do not bother updating @menus when all menu entries are in the same file, just do C-c C-u C-a (“update all menus”) when you have updated all the rest of the file.
+• Do not bother updating @menu commands when all menu entries are in the same file, just do C-c C-u C-a (“update all menus”) when you are done with updating the file.

-• Moving to next or previous node using incremental search: press C-s and type node (or C-s @node if the text contains the word ‘node’) then press C-s to move to next node or C-r to move to previous node.
-Similar operation can be used to move to the next/previous section.
+• Moving to the next or previous node can be easily done with incremental search: press C-s and type node (or C-s @node if the text contains the word ‘node’), then press C-s to move to the next node or C-r to move to the previous node.
+Similar operation can be used to move to the next or previous section.
 Note that every cursor move exits incremental search, and hitting C-s twice starts incremental search with the text entered in previous incremental search.

-• Moving a whole node (or even a sequence of nodes): jump to beginning of the node (quit incremental search by pressing an arrow), press C-SPACE, press C-s node and repeat C-s until you have selected enough text, cut it with C-w or C-x, jump to the right place (moving between nodes with the previous hint is often useful) and paste with C-y or C-v.
+• Moving a whole node (or even a sequence of nodes): jump to beginning of the node (quit incremental search by pressing an arrow), press C-SPACE to set a mark, press C-s node and repeat C-s until you have selected enough text, cut it with C-w or C-x, jump to the right place (moving between nodes with the previous hint is often useful) and paste with C-y or C-v.

-This step requires a successful documentation build (with make doc).
-Some cross-references are broken because they point to a node that exists in the documentation in English, which has not been added to the translation; in this case, do not fix the cross-reference but keep it "broken", so that the resulting HTML link will point to an existing page of documentation in English.
+This step requires a successful in-tree documentation build (with make doc).
+Some cross-references might be broken because they point to nodes that exist in the English documentation, and which have not been added to the translation.
+In this case, do not fix the cross-reference but keep it ‘broken’ so that the resulting HTML link will miss the exact spot in an existing page but still point to this page.

 Rationale

 You may wonder if it would not be better to leave translations as-is until you can really start updating translations.
-There are several reasons to do these maintenance tasks right now.
+There are several reasons to do these maintenance tasks as soon as possible.